 Risk factors for prescription drug abuse include:

-Misusing prescription drugs can cause a number of problems.
-Prescription drugs can be especially dangerous when taken in high doses, when combined with other prescription medications, or when taken with alcohol or illegal drugs.
+Abusing prescription drugs can cause a number of problems.
+Prescription drugs can be especially dangerous when taken in high doses, when combined with other prescription medications or certain over-the-counter medications, or when taken with alcohol or illegal drugs.

 Preparing for your appointment